vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 school has survived and little more information about the sect is known from the later Śaiva Siddhānta, which, in view of its ritualistic orientation, in a way may be conceived of as its successor \(see below, p.
 296\).
 However, the alleged dependence of the Mausula text corpus on the Lākula Pramāṇas seems to allow

-the inference that this sect also ackowledged the hierarchy of Rudra worlds and as such deviated from the Pa˜
+the inference that this sect also ackowledged the hierarchy of Rudra worlds and as such deviated from the Pañcārtha school.

-ncārtha school.

 20 Kṣemarāja ad  Svacchanda 11.73–74ab:

 vaimalapramāṇaśāstraniṣṭho hi:

-dīkṣāj˜

-nānaviśuddhātmā dehāntaṁyāva caryayā |
+dīkṣājñānaviśuddhātmā dehāntaṁyāva caryayā |

 kapālavratam āsthāya svaṁsvaṁgacchati tat padam  k 11.73 k

-dīkṣāj˜

-nānaviśuddhātmeti padena proktakriyāpradhānavratamātraniṣṭhamausulakāru-
+dīkṣājñānaviśuddhātmeti padena proktakriyāpradhānavratamātraniṣṭhamausulakāru-

 kebhyo ’tra viśeṣo darśitah. | svaṁsvaṁproktatejeśadhruveśarūpam | yad uktaṁpu-